 For example, if I was looking at ‘money‘ in my life, and my level ten life included making a million dollars, I could be not even 1/10th of the way there (ranking it as a 1 in this step), but still have 4/5 on my happiness wheel.

 So make sure in this step you are focusing on how close you are to achieving a 10/10 in this area, and attach no emotion it.
 1/10 is not bad.
 10/10 is not good.
-There is no good and bad, there is only where you are.
+There is no good and bad, there is only where you are at right now.

 This step sets the foundation for tracking personal growth for years to come.
 It will be used to set goals in your focus areas towards the end of the life audit.